 | Sober Tracker | Free; optional premium | No curriculum | Yes | No account required, on-device | Wants private day counting and motivation, not lessons |

-| I Am Sober | ~$39.99 (Plus) | Light, community-driven | Yes | Account required | Wants daily pledges and a community |
+| I Am Sober | Free tier; Plus varies by store | Light, community-driven | Yes | Account required for groups | Wants daily pledges and a community |

 | Nomo | Free | None | Yes (multiple clocks) | Optional account for social | 12-step / multiple-habit tracking |